vigatron/vhliboptimal/README.md

 The `vhliboptimal` library has deep roots in real-world embedded computer vision, evolving from extreme hardware constraints to modern software efficiency.

-#### 2006 - The Extreme Embedded Roots (AVR + External SRAM)
+#### 2006 — The Extreme Embedded Roots (AVR + External SRAM)
 The algorithm originated as a raster-to-vector engine for 8-bit AVR microcontrollers, initially tasked with recognizing character contours and geometric shapes on tiny 128x64 B&W displays.
-To handle image processing, the system utilized 32KB of external SRAM accessed via a multiplexed bus (74HC573 + ALE).
-The core engineering challenge was the severe bottleneck of the external memory bus.
+To handle image processing under severe memory constraints, the system utilized 32KB of external SRAM accessed via a multiplexed bus (74HC573 + ALE).
+The core engineering challenge was overcoming the performance bottleneck of this external memory bus.

 #### 2010 ...
 2012 — Road Signs Recognition

-The grid-based `BitField` architecture was specifically designed here to minimize external bus accesses, keeping the heavy pathfinding logic strictly within the MCU's fast internal RAM.
-Tested on LPC2148 and AT91SAM7X256 platforms
+The grid-based `BitField` architecture was specifically designed during this period to minimize external bus accesses, keeping the heavy pathfinding logic strictly within the MCU's fast internal RAM.
+It was successfully tested on LPC2148 and AT91SAM7X256 platforms.

 #### 2016 — Hardware-Accelerated Era (FPGA + STM32)
 As tasks grew more complex, the algorithm was scaled and integrated into a **dual-camera stereo vision** system based on a Xilinx Spartan-6 FPGA + SDRAM, paired with an STM32F7 microcontroller.

-- **Proven Benchmark (2016):** Performance-critical parts in Verilog on Xilinx Spartan-6 processed shape contours from **two synchronized cameras at 60 FPS (VGA 640×480)**.
+* **Benchmark (2016):** Performance-critical parts implemented in Verilog on the Xilinx Spartan-6 processed shape contours from **two synchronized cameras at 60 FPS (VGA 640×480)**.
-STM32F7 handled higher-level logic.
-This hybrid solution delivered hard real-time performance with minimal jitter.

-- The STM32 handled control logic and remaining processing in plain C. This tight parallel cooperation proved the algorithm's viability for demanding industrial robotics and automated inspection lines, where software-only solutions like OpenCV were too heavy, slow, or non-deterministic.
+* The STM32 handled control logic and remaining processing in plain C. This tight parallel cooperation proved the algorithm's viability for demanding industrial robotics and automated inspection lines, where software-only solutions like OpenCV were too heavy or non-deterministic.

 #### 2026 — Modern C++ Rewrite for SBCs
 The library has been completely redesigned and rewritten from the ground up in modern **C++17**.

-**The main goal** of this update was to adapt the battle-tested grid-based algorithm for today's affordable Single Board Computers (Raspberry Pi, Orange Pi, etc.), enabling real-time operation with **a single camera and pure software — no FPGA required**.
+* **The main goal:** Adapt the battle-tested grid-based algorithm for today's affordable Single Board Computers (Raspberry Pi, Orange Pi, etc.), enabling real-time operation with **a single camera and pure software — no FPGA required**.

-**Important trade-off:** While the 2016 FPGA implementation remains a strong reference for raw speed and determinism in core grid operations (thanks to dedicated BRAM and hardware parallelism), the new C++ version delivers **practical real-time performance of approximately 10–25 FPS on 1080p** (depending on CPU, `cellsize` and configuration).
-This makes it highly suitable for edge-AI, robotics, and automated sorting tasks on widely available hardware.
+* **Important trade-off:** While the 2016 FPGA implementation remains a strong reference for raw speed and determinism (thanks to dedicated BRAM and hardware parallelism), the new C++ version delivers **practical real-time performance of approximately 10–25 FPS on 1080p** (depending on CPU, `cellsize`, and scene complexity).
+This makes it highly suitable for edge-AI, robotics, and automated sorting tasks on widely available commodity hardware.

 It preserves the original philosophy of extreme efficiency born on 8-bit microcontrollers nearly 20 years ago, now running efficiently on general-purpose CPUs with AVX2 optimizations where available.

-*The original FPGA implementation demonstrated that the algorithm maps efficiently to hardware because of its regular grid-based data flow and compact BitField representation.
-The modern C++ implementation preserves the same memory-efficient architecture while targeting commodity CPUs and SBCs.*

-Architectural Shift: From Hardware Pipelines to Commodity Software The 2016 FPGA version utilized massive hardware parallelism, processing bitfields instantly via dedicated Block RAM (BRAM).
-Transitioning to modern C++ on general-purpose CPUs introduces microarchitectural differences (cache hierarchy, memory walls, and branch prediction).
-While pure FPS on a 2022 laptop or an ARM SBC might currently seem lower than the dedicated 2016 hardware pipeline, the trade-off shifts the value to extreme maintainability, rapid integration, and deployment on low-cost single-board computers (like Orange Pi/Raspberry Pi) without requiring expensive custom FPGA tooling.

 ---